gorkemozkan/qr-cafe/README.md

 - Production Supabase credentials
 - Any other production-specific variables

-### Deployment Platforms

-The application can be deployed to:

-- **Vercel**: Recommended for Next.js applications
-- **Netlify**: Alternative hosting platform
-- **Self-hosted**: Using Docker or traditional hosting

-### Database Deployment

-For production database setup:

-1. Create a production Supabase project
-2. Apply all migrations from `supabase/migrations`
-3. Configure production environment variables
-4. Set up database backups and monitoring

-### Database Changes

-When making database changes:

-1. Create a new migration file using the provided script
-2. Test migrations on a development database first
-3. Update any affected TypeScript types
-4. Document schema changes in the migration file

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.